APPtitude Pre-Law Program

 What are the benefits of the program?

 Students will build community, resources, and skills in three areas: academic, personal, and professional development.
-Specifically, students will work on their critical thinking and reading skills, with an eye toward understanding their importance to the successful study of law.
+Specifically, students will work on their critical thinking and reading skills to understand their importance to the successful study of law.
 Students will build their time-management and wellness skills, further preparing them for their academic and professional journeys.

 How much time will be required?